- This post contains affiliate links. Read more here.

 The truth about pit bulls is simple: They’re sweet, smart, hilarious, loyal companions.
 And we’re not the only ones who think so.
 Ken Foster’s beautiful book “I’m a Good Dog” continues to climb the charts, and National Pit Bull Day has been established in their honor.
-To mark the occasion, we’ve gathered some of the most interesting, impressive, and surprising facts (plus a few unfortunate myths) about pit bulls.
+To mark the occasion, we’ve gathered some of the most interesting, impressive, and surprising facts about pit bulls (plus a few unfortunate myths).

 The truth about pit bulls is simple: They’re sweet, smart, hilarious, loyal companions.